Virtual-Protocol/react-virtual-ai/README.md

 Gitbook: https://virtualprotocol.gitbook.io/whitepaper/technical-documentation/modular-consensus-framework/inference-by-dapps

+## Examples

+Examples are available in the `lib/examples` folder of the repository.

 ## Features

 1. **Plug-and-Play Integration with VIRTUAL**: Integrate conversational AI 3D models into your React applications by utilizing the customizable components.